sebastianbadea197/modify-pdf/readme.md

 2. reorder the pages
 3. delete multiple pages at the same time
 4. download the resulting pdf
+5. convert pictures to pdf

 # TODO:

-1. Add functionality to convert different file extensions to PDF and vice-versa(?)
+1. add drag-and-drop functionality
+2. rotate, crop (?) functionality